morteza1399/todo-app-v3/README.md

-# Vue 3 + Vite + Tailwind + Pinia Todo App
+# Vue 3 + Vite + Tailwind + Typescript + Pinia Todo App

-> This application is a todo app written with Vue 3, Vite, Tailwind, and Pinia as the store.
+> This application is a todo app written with Vue 3, Vite, Tailwind, Typescript,  and Pinia as the store.

 ## Project Setup